-The PCs to be refurbished do not need to have any operating system installed locally.
+PCs being refurbished do not need to have any operating system installed locally.
 The operator simply connects the PC to the LAN and starts the machine by choosing the LAN boot option (usually by pressing F12 or another function key).
-The PC then connects to the Workbench server using the PXE protocol, loads the operating system from the server and runs the Aiken WorkBench PC Auditor.
+The PC then connects to the Workbench server using the PXE protocol, loads the operating system from the server and runs the Aiken Workbench PC Auditor.
 The full process will typically take less than 1 minute.

-Ultrabooks and Tablet-PCs without a LAN port can boot from a pendrive and establish the connection with the server via Wi-Fi.
+Ultrabooks and Tablet-PCs without a LAN port can boot from a pendrive and establish the server connection via Wi-Fi.

-The PC Auditor also allows attaching up to four descriptive pictures to every product model, so they can later be used on a web site or for any other purpose.
+The PC Auditor also allows attaching of up to four descriptive pictures to every product model, so they can later be used on a web site, or for another purpose.
 An integrated interface to the Microsoft Bing Images API makes searching for pictures an extremely easy task.